 We must also address the teacher shortage that currently exists and ensure young El Pasoans are being prepared to enter the 21st century workforce.
 That is why I am proud to be an original cosponsor of the Fellowships to Prepare the Next Generation of Teachers Act, which would provides fellowships for graduate students who are pursuing doctoral teaching degrees in the fields of STEM, special education and English language.
 View Issue Related News

-El Paso knows far too well the consequences of our nation’a growing gun violence epidemic.
-On August 3, 2019, a domestic terrorist killed 22 people and injured another 26.
+El Paso knows far too well the consequences of our nation’s growing gun violence epidemic.
+On August 3, 2019, a domestic terrorist killed 23 people and injured another 22.

 View Issue Related News

-Healthcare is a right every El Pasoan should enjoy.
-However, El Paso County still has one of the highest uninsured rates in Texas.
-With out of pocket costs and premiums soaring, it is crucial for Congress to come up with solutions for everyday Americans.
-I was proud to vote in the 116th Congress for several healthcare bills, including the Strengthening Health Care and Lowering Prescription Drug Costs Act.
-This bill would strengthen the Affordable Care Act, bolster protections for El Pasoans, and contains an amendment I introduced to ensure Navigator programs, which help Americans navigate the healthcare marketplace, meet the needs of vulnerable populations.
-Additionally, I voted for the Elijah Cummings Lower Prescription Drug Costs Now Act.
-Too many El Pasoans are having trouble with the rising cost of prescription drugs and this bill would give the Department of Health and Human Services the tools it needs to negotiate directly with pharmaceutical companies over the price of drugs.
+Healthcare is a right every American should enjoy, yet El Paso County still has one of the highest uninsured rates in Texas.
+With out-of-pocket costs and premiums soaring, it is crucial for Congress to come up with solutions for everyday Americans.
+I was proud to vote in the 116th Congress for several healthcare bills, including the Strengthening Health Care and Lowering Prescription Drug Costs Act, which would strengthen the Affordable Care Act, bolster protections for El Pasoans, and contains an amendment I introduced to ensure Navigator programs - which help Americans navigate the healthcare marketplace - meet the needs of vulnerable populations.
+Additionally, I voted for the Elijah Cummings Lower Prescription Drug Costs Now Act

 Veterans served courageously and selflessly to keep our nation safe.
-It is only right that we honor our commitments to them when they return home to our communities.
-Supporting the El Paso VA, its clinics, and our 50,000 strong El Paso veterans community are a top priority for me.
-I am also proud to have voted for the Blue Water Navy Vietnam Veterans Act, an effort decades in the making to bring parity in healthcare benefits to our Vietnam Veterans affected by herbicide exposure during service.
+It is only right that we honor our commitments to them when they return home.
+Supporting the El Paso VA, its clinics, and our community’s 50,000 strong veterans are a top priority for me.
+I am proud to have voted for the Blue Water Navy Vietnam Veterans Act, an effort decades in the making to bring parity in healthcare benefits to our Vietnam Veterans affected by herbicide exposure during service.
 From modernizing healthcare and patient records, to addressing the suicide epidemic, and ensuring women who served are fully included and supported at the VA, there is always room for improvement.
 That is why I was pleased to vote for the Deborah Sampson Act to improve access to women veterans’ medical care.